ZitongYu/3DCDC-NAS/README.md

 If you find our project useful in your research, please consider citing:

 ```
-@inproceedings{yu2020searching,
+@article{yu2020searching,
   title={Searching Multi-Rate and Multi-Modal Temporal Enhanced Networks for Gesture Recognition},
-  author={Yu, Zitong and Zhou, Benjia and Wan, Jun and Wang, Pichao and Chen, Haoyu and Liu, Xin and Li, Stan Z. and Zhao, Guoying},
+  author={Yu, Zitong and Zhou, Benjia and Wan, Jun and Wang, Pichao and Chen, Haoyu and Liu, Xin and Li, Stan Z and Zhao, Guoying},
-  booktitle={arXiv},
+  journal={arXiv preprint arXiv:2008.09412},
   year={2020}
 }
 ```